Mavelikkara: Lok Sabha

 Mavelikara has its own constituency in the Lok Sabha.
 Until the 2002 Lok Sabha Delimitation took effect in 2008, the constituency consisted of Chengannur, Mavelikara, Kayamkulam, Pandalam, Thiruvalla and Kallupara.
-Since then, the assembly constituencies have comprised Changanassery, Kuttanad, Mavelikara (SC), Chengannur, Kunnathur (SC), Kottarakkara and Pathanapuram.
+Since then, the assembly constituencies have comprised Changanassery, Kuttanad, Mavelikara (SC), Chengannur, Kunnathur (SC), Kottarakara and Pathanapuram.
 The constituency is now reserved for a scheduled caste candidate.

-Kodikunnil Suresh of the INC has represented the Mavelikkara constituency since 2009.
+Kodikunnil Suresh of the INC has represented the Mavelikara constituency since 2009.

 State Assembly

-M.S Arunkumar from the CPI(M) is the representative of Mavelikkara in the Kerala Legislative Assembly.
+M.S Arunkumar from the CPI(M) is the representative of Mavelikara in the Kerala Legislative Assembly.

 Culture

-The cultural capital of Alappuzha is Mavelikkara.
+The cultural capital of Alappuzha is Mavelikara.
 Mavelikara was once part of the principality of Onattukara and has been a centre of religious harmony, culture and arts for several centuries.

-As a testament to its link to that flourishing centre of Buddhist culture, Mavelikkara is one of the rare places in Kerala where one can find the Statue of Buddha in Seated Position, which dates back to the 9th century AD.
+As a testament to its link to that flourishing centre of Buddhist culture, Mavelikara is one of the rare places in Kerala where one can find the Statue of Buddha in Seated Position, which dates back to the 9th century AD.

 Mar Ivanios, the pioneer of the Reunion Movement is from this holy socio-cultural land.
 He is from the Medayil Panicker Family situated at the center of the Mavelikara Town.